knix-microfunctions/knix/CONTRIBUTING.md

 ## Using the issue tracker

 First things first: **Do NOT report security vulnerabilities in public issues!** Please disclose responsibly by letting [the KNIX admin team](mailto:admin@knix.io) know upfront.

 Join our Slack workspace [https://knix.slack.com](https://join.slack.com/t/knix/shared_invite/zt-dm7agzna-8~cVsYqAMKenxFhFDARjvw).

-Subscribe to our developer mailing list 'knix-dev@list.nokia.com': Please [send an email](mailto:listserv@list.nokia.com) with 'subscribe knix-dev FirstName LastName' in the message body.

 We will assess the issue as soon as possible on a best-effort basis and will give you an estimate for when we have a fix and release available for an eventual public disclosure.

 The GitHub issue tracker is the preferred channel for [bug reports](#bugs), [features requests](#features) and [submitting pull requests](#pull-requests), but please respect the following restrictions:

 * Please **do not** use the issue tracker for personal support requests.
 Join our Slack workspace [https://knix.slack.com](https://join.slack.com/t/knix/shared_invite/zt-dm7agzna-8~cVsYqAMKenxFhFDARjvw) instead.
-Alternately, you can post on our users mailing list 'knix-users@list.nokia.com' (to subscribe please [send an email](mailto:listserv@list.nokia.com) with 'subscribe knix-users FirstName LastName' in the message body).

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.